emf-creaf/medfate/cran-comments.md

 archived due to an unsolved compilation warning (https://cran.r-project.org/web/packages/medfate/index.html) under clang-UBSAN platform.

 ## Licencing added
-We added the copyright holder of code in 'incgamma.cpp' (John Burkardt) in R@Authors of the DESCRIPTION FILE, as well as a LICENSE.note explaining that this part of the code is distributed under GNU-LGPL license.
+We added the copyright holder of code in 'incgamma.cpp' (John Burkardt) in 'Authors@R' and added LPGL (>= 3) into the 'License' section of the DESCRIPTION FILE.
+We also added file LICENSE.note explaining that this part of the code is distributed under GNU-LGPL 3 license.

 ## Tested environments